Kategori : Beasiswa S1 untuk Pelajar Insternasional

 Tel: 63-49 5362290, 5362554, 5362365 to 67 local 134 or 167

-Kategori: Beasiswa Inggris yayasan Hobsons program sarjana (s1) dan master
+Kategori: Beasiswa Inggris yayasan Hobsons program sarjana (s1) dan master (s2)

 £1,000 Hobsons Bursary for International Under/Postgradute Students, UK Hobsons is offering several bursaries up to the value of £1,000 (US$1,800) for international students wishing to study in the UK.

-financial assistance to a number of students.
+Now in its second year, the Hobsons International Bursary has already provided financial assistance to a number of students.
 If you have ambition to study in the UK, or are already studying, you can apply for a bursary today.
 The bursary is not means tested and application is simple but we do expect you to demonstrate good academic ability and determination towards your plans to study in the UK.
+The deadline for 2006 applications is 10th September.
+Applicants will be required to register with Hobsons and upload a personal statement.

 Terms and Conditions